 In the bottom left-hand corner of the status bar there is a button to toggle how the selection is displayed.
 The two display modes are the following: (Marching) Ants and Mask.
 The red color with Mask can be changed in the preferences.
 You can edit the color under.
 If there is no selection, this button will not do anything.

 Ants display mode (default) is best if you want to see the areas that are not selected.

 Mask display mode is good if you are interested in seeing the various transparency levels for your selection.
-For example, you can create a selection with a gradient.
+For example, when you have a selection with very soft edges due using feathering.